shobrook/rebound/README.md

 ## Usage

-Running a file with `rebound` is just as easy as compiling it normally:
+Running a file with `rebound` is just as easy as running it normally:

 `$ rebound [file_path]`